Phil1988/Arduino-MPU6050/README.md

 ===============

-This is a fork of Korneliusz Jarzębskis (jarzebski) great MPU6050 Arduino library made ESP8266 and ESP32 compatible.
+This is a fork of Korneliusz Jarzębskis (jarzebski) great MPU6050 Arduino library to make it ESP8266 and ESP32 compatible.

 The MPU6050 is a Triple Axis Gyroscope & Accelerometer.